ST10258256/INSY7314-POE-Final-SecurityAPI/README.md

 ```

 **Explanation:**
-Tells browsers to always connect via HTTPS, preventing downgrade attacks.
+Forces browsers to only connect via HTTPS to prevent downgrade attacks.

 ---

 ### 4. Secure Cookies, SameSite, and HttpOnly Flags

 **Not applicable:**
-JWT tokens are sent in headers, so cookie flags aren’t relevant.
+This API uses JWT tokens in headers, not cookies.

 ---

 ### 5. Stricter CORS Policy

-**Code where it happens:**

 ```csharp
 builder.Services.AddCors(options =>